Tai Chi for Seniors: Resources and Information for Older Adults

 In fact, The National Association of Orthopedic Nurses cites tai chi as an optimal choice for seniors, especially those seeking a gentle aerobic exercise for strengthening muscles and increasing flexibility.

-Read on to learn more about the benefits of tai chi, plus how you can get started.
+Read on to learn more about the benefits of tai chi.
+Then find out how to get started.

 What is Tai Chi?